play Winner / 2020

 Idea submitted in the My LA2050 Grants Challenge by City of Los Angeles Department of Recreation and Parks

-The City of Los Angeles Department of Recreation and Parks (RAP) will launch a Mobile Recreation Program to bring a variety of outdoor activities to children and families in underserved communities.
-Each Mobile Recreation Vehicle will provide differently themed activities ranging from sports to drama and dance to STEM activities.
-The program will commence on the weekends at four LAUSD elementary schools in high park-need areas through the Departments Community School Parks Program.
+The City of Los Angeles Department of Recreation and Parks (RAP) will launch a Mobile Recreation Program bringing a variety of outdoor activities to communities in need.
+Mobile Recreation vans will provide themed programs ranging from Olympic and Paralympic sports to skateboarding and creative activities, enhancing the lives of the youth and adults that participate.
+The program will commence at four LAUSD elementary schools through the Community School Parks (CSP) Program and supplement RAP’s after-school programs.

 In which areas of Los Angeles will you be directly working?